williamagyapong/E-Voting/README.md

 ## Electronic Voting Web Application

-This is an updated version of my election software, with major emphasis on improving the aesthetics and allowing for multiple election instances.
+This is an updated version of my election software, with major emphasis on allowing for multiple election instances and improving the aesthetics.